Harvard Women's Golf Frequently Asked Questions

 - We cannot talk to prospects at tournaments to get to know their thoughts and internal reactions to how they are playing - we can only observe.

 Instead, we believe in evaluating a larger body of work as a student, golfer and person.
-We look at grades, test scores, extra-curriculars, leadership roles and extra-curricular activities to determine a prospect’s potential fit with Harvard.
+We look at grades, test scores, leadership roles and extra-curricular activities to determine a prospect’s potential fit with Harvard.
 We evaluate your overall body of work as a golfer including long-term tournament results, length of time playing, practice routines, commitment to being the best you can be, etc. Finally, we use the quality of correspondence, phone calls, and in-person visits over a period of time provide a better evaluation for both parties.

 All that being said, however, we know some prospects like to see coaches observing them at tournaments.
 It feels good to receive attention, and we know that not attending tournaments can be misconstrued as a lack of interest.
 We prefer a far more straightforward approach.
 We will tell you where you stand.
 If you are not sure, ask.
 You can count on honest answers; always.